-The full extent of this habitat in the SAC is unknown but this is a terrestrial habitat, and the proposed works will not affect the water table (NPWS, 2012).
-This habitat was not found to be present at the site or in the immediate surrounds.
+The full extent of this habitat in the SAC is unknown but this is a terrestrial habitat and was not found to be present at the site or in the immediate surrounds (NPWS, 2012).
 The Screening for Appropriate Assessment did not identify any potential pathway for impacts on this habitat in the SAC.